Life Science

 Professor Kageyama, Kensuke Materials science Materials science, material engineering, material evaluation science, experimental mechanics, non-destructive evaluation, acoustic emission, sensor materials, plant engineering, intelligent materials.
 Mechanical Engineering

-Associate Professor Kaneko, Jun’ichi Production processing Cutting, NC machining, end milling, CAM, computer simulation, error prediction, GPGPU.
+Professor Kaneko, Jun’ichi Production processing Cutting, NC machining, end milling, CAM, computer simulation, error prediction, GPGPU.
 Mechanical Engineering

 Associate Professor Kang, Donghyuk Fluid engineering turbomachinery, fluid instability, fluid-structure coupled vibration, microfluidic machines Mechanical Engineering

-Associate Professor Sakai, Takenobu Materials science molecular dynamics simulation, viscoelastic mechanics, acoustic emission, composite materials.
+Professor Sakai, Takenobu Materials science molecular dynamics simulation, viscoelastic mechanics, acoustic emission, composite materials.
 Mechanical Engineering

 Associate Professor Narukawa, Terumasa Production processing Dynamics of mechanical systems, machine element, mechanism.
 Mechanical Engineering